bootjp/congenial_computable_cache/README.md

 # congenial_computable_cache
 [PoC] A programmable web cache server.
-Fine-tune the cache fetching logic with Lua and JavaScript [WIP]
+Fast delivery is realized by writing cache generation logic in JavaScript and embedding cache generation logic in the cache server.